reicraftscodes/voting-system-spring-boot/README.md

-# 🗳️ Basic UK Voting System
+# 🗳️ UK Voting System

 ## Description
 This project is part of an ongoing learning process.